jerome0caruso/ThePigGame/README.md

-# ThePigGame - The testscript is the main script used.
+# ThePigGame - The testscript.js is the main script used.